If you’re looking for a sustainable nutrition plan—something that’ll suit you 20 years from now—you should stop looking at high-protein diets.

 “You’ll lose weight on it and you can also look at all the positive effects, even much later,” Dr. Holman said.

 Ample evidence supports the benefits of a Mediterranean-style diet, including reduced risk of coronary heart disease, stroke and diabetes.
-Among the most recent findings, researchers determined a Mediterranean diet supplemented with olive or nuts is associated with improved cognitive function in older adults.
+Research also suggests that diet plays an outsized role in brain health, while a Mediterranean diet supplemented with olive or nuts is associated with improved cognitive function in older adults.

 Calling it a Mediterranean “diet,” in fact, may be something of a misnomer.